 Additional Tips

 But the thing is, filing a lawsuit and litigating your case is not the only thing you can do to possibly get a big payout in your injury case.
-In fact, in this video about to pop up right here, I’ll tell you one lawyer trick that you can use in your injury case that you should know about that could possibly lead to a big payout in your case.
+In fact, in this video about to pop up right here, I’ll tell you one lawyer trick that you can use in your injury case that you should know could possibly lead to a big payout in your case.